Looking for free or inexpensive medical alert systems for senior citizens?

 With that in mind, let’s take a look at some options for free or relatively cheap medical alert systems.

 - Monthly price of medical alert feature: Free

-This device sells for around $280.
-So you pay more upfront, but you can save money over time.
+With these devices, you pay more upfront, but you can save money over time.